Mill Village home and Mill today.

 As our website grows, we will be adding many more photo galleries, so check back often, or add your email address in the sidebar to the right to be notified when we make changes.

-The Edenton Cotton Mill Museum of History is open every Saturday and Sunday from 10am to 2pm (and also by appointment for group visits).
+The Edenton Cotton Mill Museum of History is open every Saturday from 11am to 2pm (and also by appointment for group visits).
 The exhibits include artifacts, tools, journals, documents, and photos from the very beginning of the Mill up to the current time of its restoration as a thriving community.
 The photos in this gallery show the exhibit space as it was remodeled in early 2015.
 (Will open in a new window.)

 Village life revolved around the Mill — for example, with children bringing lunch to their parents on workdays, and with baseball and other activities taking place on the Mill-owned ball field.
 But village life was also in most ways just like any other close-knit neighborhood — church baptisms, backyard garden work, kids playing, neighbors helping neighbors.
 This gallery shows both candid and posed moments through the years.